josephsalmon/HAX712X/Courses/Venv/tp.md

 On the Linux box provided by the FdS, there is a terminal with the $PATH environment variable already configured (`/net/apps/bin/init_anaconda3`).
 You may launch it via the Graphical User Interface.

+*Remark* : See also the mamba project <https://github.com/mamba-org/mamba>

 ----
 ### <font color='red'>Exercise:</font>